 Many lawyers started to merely complete the part of the CMH form requesting information about the defence case with the word ‘privileged’ for fear of anything else being said that could harm their client in cross-examination by the Crown.
-It was that lawyer activist resistance that the court was clearly cognisant of in Newell when ruling that unless admissions were made in the section headed under the section relating to admissions they could not be used.
+It was that lawyer activist resistance that the court was clearly cognisant of in Newell when ruling that unless admissions were made in the section relating to admissions they could not be used.

 I cannot see that Newell can mean anything other than – unless something appears in the section under ‘admissions’ that the CMH form is merely anything more than an advisory guide and aid to case management to assist in complying with the rules.
 That must include the section on time estimates for cross-examination of each witness.
 But those time estimates are simply that. i.e. ‘estimates’ and for Magistrates to pretend otherwise is absurd and amounts to oppressive judicial behaviour towards the defence.
 They are not binding and defence advocates cannot in law be held exactly to them.
 That is not a suggestion that defence advocates should ignore time estimates.
 They should be courteous to the court if pulled up and apologise when explaining it is necessary to take a little while longer than estimated for whatever reason this may be.
 But courts need to be proportionate in dealing with time ‘estimates’ and not distort the flow of cross-examination nor potentially affect the outcome of a trial by arbitrarily, unreasonably and bureaucratically cutting necessary cross-examination short.